A century of decisions

 Seattle adopts a comprehensive plan organizing growth around 'urban villages' -- designated neighborhood centers where density is directed.
 Most residential land remains single-family.

-The urban village strategy shaped 30 years of development, concentrating apartments and mixed-use in corridors while protecting single-family neighborhoods.
+Why it matters — The urban village strategy shaped 30 years of development, concentrating apartments and mixed-use in corridors while protecting single-family neighborhoods.
 The 2024 comp plan update finally moves away from this framework.

 1990